 Six months ago, scientists were baffled by COVID-19.
 The list of symptoms was growing, recommendations to prevent its spread were vague, and the death toll was rising by the day.
 After much research and many first-hand reports on the above, we now have comprehensive information on how COVID-19 affects the human body.

-One aspect of the virus we have yet to understand fully is the effect it bears on an individual’s long term health following their recovery.
+One aspect of the virus we have yet to fully understand is its effect on an individual’s long-term health following their recovery.
 Data on effects lasting months after an individual initially contracts COVID-19 is becoming more widely known as individuals who have recovered share their stories.
-While this information can provide insight and hope to those currently testing positive for COVID-19, it fails to indicate what their health will look like one, or even ten and twenty years down the road.
+While this information can provide insight and hope to those currently testing positive for COVID-19, it fails to indicate their health will look like one or even ten and twenty years down the road.

 While scientific studies and the course of time will provide a more accurate view of long-term side effects, here are some of the ones commonly experienced following recovery from the virus.

 Following their recovery from COVID-19, it is no uncommon for individuals to experience changes to their mental state.
 Such changes can be severe, like experiencing post-traumatic stress disorder or difficulty sleeping.
 More manageable neurological side effects include occasional brain fog.

 The chances that a COVID-19 victim experiences lingering effects increases significantly if they were put on a ventilator.
 According to the American Psychological Association, an individual’s isolation during their illness and recovery can have a substantial impact, with minimal social interactions contributing to more considerable brain fog.

 Because COVID-19 impacts the lungs, many individuals are experiencing decreased lung capacity following their recovery.
 For some, these changes may be temporary; for others, they may last years.
 This is especially true in individuals with acute respiratory distress syndrome.
 These individuals may experience lung damage and fibroids if they contract the virus.